JamesLampton/piggybank-squeal/src/main/pig/word_count/README.md

 Basically, the system stores the current and last values for each key.
 When a new value arrives, these are used to produce the appropriate delta messages.
 Note: `COUNT` is combinable and invertible so it can get away with storing a single integer.
-This isn't always the case and squeal will fall back to another mechanism that stores much more data.
+This isn't always the case and Squeal will fall back to another mechanism that stores much more data.
 It may not be fast or efficient, but it will be correct.